This Echo Dot deal includes a month of Amazon Music Unlimited for only $9

-One of our favorite Amazon Echo Dot deals is back.
+One of the very best Amazon Echo Dot deals is back for a limited time.
 While supplies last, you can get the smart speaker for just $0.99 with a month of Amazon Music Unlimited.
 That's a total of $8.98 for Prime members or $10.98 without Prime.

 Considering the Echo Dot regularly sells for $49.99, today's deal is one you definitely don't want to skip out on.
 Choose between Sandstone, Heather Gray, Plumb, and Charcoal models of the speaker and you'll save $49 off the usual cost.
 That's one serious discount, though the important thing to note about this deal is that it requires signing up for Amazon Music Unlimited and current subscribers are therefore not eligible.